specklesystems/speckle-docs/user/qgis.md

 - Poligon
 - Multipolygon

+The geometry will be reprojected and sent in a `Project CRS` of your QGIS project.
+If the chosen Coordinate Reference System is of Geographic type with non-linear units, they will be treated as Meters in other software that do not support such units.

 ### Using Speckle QGIS

 Once the plugin is installed, you'll find a new toolbar button in QGIS that will open the `SpeckleQGIS` panel.